dmmnjaws/ASoft-2020-2021-quizzes-tutor-arquitecture-documentation/documentation/module_view_decomposition.md

 This module doesn't have persistent content and is simply used to present data.
 It is however relevant for the business logic as it materializes the gamification aspect of the system, in the form of a stats board.

 ### <span style="color:#0080ff">tournament</span>
-This module contains the business logic related with the tournaments functionality.
+This module is responsible forthe semantics of the tournaments functionality.

 ### <span style="color:#0080ff">user</span>
-This module contains the business logic related with a user.
+This module is responsible for the semantics of a user.
 In particular, it contains the god-class User.

 ### <span style="color:#0080ff">permission</span>
 This module handles permissions of access to all the logical business entities - Relevant questions like: Can a user view this course?
 Can a user view this tournament? ...